 History and etymology

 Angiocentric glioma was initially identified in 2005 in two separate case reports 2,5 and then introduced in the WHO classification of CNS tumours in 2007.
-It remains an entity in the current (2016) classification 1.
+It remains an entity in the current (2016) WHO classification 1.

 Given their rarity, on purely imaging grounds it is difficult to distinguish these tumours from more common diffuse gliomas (both astrocytoma and oligodendroglioma).
 Other imaging differential considerations include: